sriveragithub/RoR-Simple-Blog/README.md

 # README

 Ruby practice along with a video creating an app in Ruby.
-This is what a great foray into Ruby as I got experience with MVC architecture, Ruby programming, Rails serverside setup, environment setup.
-Plan is to recreate this more and more over time so that I can get comfortable working in Ruby on Rails.
+This was a great foray into Ruby as I got experience with MVC architecture, Ruby programming, Rails serverside setup, environment setup.
+My plan is to recreate this more and more over time so that I can get comfortable working in Ruby on Rails.

 Functionality includes: